jamesfe/metro_service_extract/README.md

 event_dtg: "2015-08-06T16:38:00"
 },
 {
-proc_text: "5:55 a.m. a largo town center-bound blue line train at king street did not operate, resulting in an 8-minute gap in service.",
+"proc_text": "5:55 a.m. a largo town center-bound blue line train at king street did not operate, resulting in an 8-minute gap in service.",
 expressed: false,
 id: "3292_5_55",
 gap: {